-This year finds many companies trying to find new ways to maintain early career recruitment best practices.
+This year finds many companies trying to find new ways to maintain early-career recruitment best practices.
 Recently, we sat down with Rebecca Wright, an Early Careers Specialist at BP.
 Our webinar discussed how BP maintained business continuity with virtual campus recruiting during Hurricane Harvey in 2017.

 Additionally, we explored how BP continues to succeed with virtual hiring throughout COVID-19 and into the future.
 With the help of HireVue, they’re able to hire with confidence in a timely manner.

 When Hurricane Harvey struck Houston in August 2017, it rattled the entire city.
 One of BP’s biggest office locations was directly affected, leaving 5,000+ employees working from home during a devastating time.
-Their early careers team faced the daunting task of overcoming 94 cancelled campus events coupled with a month-long travel ban.
+Their early careers team faced the daunting task of overcoming 94 canceled campus events coupled with a month-long travel ban.

-BP’s campus recruiting team found themselves in peril, as the end of August and early September is a crucial time for campus recruiting.
-Luckily, the team had been utilizing HireVue’s video interviewing abilities to help with their first round interviews.
+BP's campus recruiting team found themselves in peril, as the end of August and early September is a crucial time for campus recruiting.
+Luckily, the team had been utilizing HireVue's video interviewing abilities to help with their first-round interviews.

 Ultimately, BP came together with a solution of using HireVue's video interviewing software to overcome the recruiting challenges from Hurricane Harvey.
 All 5000 of their Houston-based employees began to work from home.
 BP's early careers recruiters continued to find ideal college graduates for jobs and internships while working from home using HireVue.